Vikas013/Vikas013/README.md

 - 👋 Hi, I’m @Vikas013
-- 👀 I’m interested in ...Art and Problem Solving
+- 👀 I’m interested in ...solving real world problems with code
 - 🌱 I’m currently learning ...Everything
-- 💞️ I’m looking to collaborate on ...Projects which includes FUll Stack requirements
+- 💞️ I’m looking to collaborate on ...Projects which includes Back End requirements
 - 📫 How to reach me ...Mail @ jainvikas013@gmail.com

 <!---